 Most doctors have an international travel list of their own, so they will let you know from their standpoint what you need to do.

-Dr. Denise Wallis was easy to talk with and suggested I refer to the CDC website for an international travel list as that is what doctors look at when giving advice on what you need to do in each country.
+One of my doctors suggested I refer to the CDC website for an international travel list as that is what doctors do when giving advice on what you need to do in each country.

 I didn't realize this, so it was great information for future travel as they list what you need to be concerned about in the particular area you are visiting.

-Regardless of your destination, after speaking with an Amwell doctor, I found there were basically six items we should consider when preparing for an international travel trip.
+After discussing this with my doctor, I found there were basically six items we should consider when preparing for an international travel trip.

 Doctor Suggested International Travel List